FLAMEGPU/docs/flamegpu/modelspec.rst

 An optional list of agent ``functions`` is described within an X-Machine agent representation and must contain a list of at least a single agent ``function`` element.
 In turn, a function must contain a non optional ``name``, an optional ``description``, a ``currentState``, ``nextState``, an optional single message input, and optional single message output, an optional single agent output, an optional global function condition, an optional function condition, a reallocation flag and a random number generator flag.
 The current state is defined within the ``currentState`` element and is used to filter the agent function by only applying it to agents in the specified state.
-After completing the agent function agents then move into the state specified within the ``nextState`` element.
+After completing the agent function, agents then move into the state specified within the ``nextState`` element.
 Both the current and ``nextState`` values are required to have values which exist as a state/name within the state list (states) definition.
 The ``reallocate`` element is used as an optional flag to indicate the possibility that an agent performing the agent function may die as a result (and hence require removing from the agent population).
 By default this value is assumed ``true`` however if a value of false is specified then the processes for removing dead agents will not be executed even if an agent indicates it has died (see agent function definitions in :ref:`Defining an Agent function`).